People Inc.

-People Inc. (formerly The Mining Company, About.com, Dotdash and Dotdash Meredith) is an American digital media company based in New York City.
-It publishes online articles and videos about various subjects across categories including health, home, food, finance, tech, beauty, lifestyle, travel, and education.
+People Inc. (formerly The Mining Company, About.com, Dotdash, and Dotdash Meredith) is an American digital media company based in New York City.
+Owned by People Incorporated, it publishes online articles and videos on subjects including health, home, food, finance, technology, beauty, lifestyle, travel, and education.

 Overview

-The firm operates 40 brands, including the flagship title People, Life, Food & Wine, Travel + Leisure, Better Homes and Gardens, Verywell, Allrecipes, Real Simple, Investopedia, Southern Living, Byrdie, Serious Eats, The Spruce, EatingWell, Health, Parents, InStyle, Simply Recipes, Entertainment Weekly, and Martha Stewart Living.
+The company operates 40 brands, including its flagship title, People, as well as Life, Food & Wine, Travel + Leisure, Better Homes and Gardens, Verywell, Allrecipes, Real Simple, Investopedia, Southern Living, Byrdie, Serious Eats, The Spruce, EatingWell, Health, Parents, InStyle, Simply Recipes, Entertainment Weekly, and Martha Stewart Living.

-In August 2012, About.com became a property of IAC, owner of Ask.com and numerous other online brands, and its revenue is generated by advertising.
-In addition to its Manhattan headquarters, Dotdash Meredith maintains offices elsewhere in the New York metropolitan area, as well as in Des Moines, Iowa, and Birmingham, Alabama.
+In August 2012, About.com became a property of IAC, which also owned Ask.com and numerous other online brands.
+The company's revenue is generated through advertising.
+As Dotdash Meredith, the company was headquartered in New York City and maintained additional offices in the New York metropolitan area, Des Moines, Iowa, and Birmingham, Alabama.

-It took its Dotdash Meredith name in 2021 after IAC acquired Meredith Corporation and Time Inc. Time had merged with Warner Communications in 1990 to form Time Warner (TW), but was spun off as a publicly traded company in 2014.
-TW kept its legal name until being acquired by AT&T in 2018 and being renamed WarnerMedia (and Warner Bros.
-Discovery in 2022).
+The Dotdash Meredith name was adopted in 2021 after IAC acquired Meredith Corporation, which had previously acquired and absorbed Time Inc. Time Inc. had merged with Warner Communications in 1990 to form Time Warner, but it was spun off as a publicly traded company in 2014.
+Time Warner retained its legal name until AT&T acquired it in 2018 and renamed it WarnerMedia.
+WarnerMedia later became part of Warner Bros.
+Discovery in 2022.

 History

 1997–2005: Launch, renaming, Primedia acquisition

-Founded in 1996 as The Mining Company, the site was launched on April 21, 1997, by Scott Kurnit, owner of General Internet, Bill Day, and a group of other entrepreneurs in New York City.
+Founded in 1996 as The Mining Company, the site was launched on April 21, 1997 by Scott Kurnit, owner of General Internet, Bill Day, and a group of other entrepreneurs in New York City.
 The original goal was to maintain 1,800 topic areas, but after five years of operation, this number was reduced to around 700.

 In May 1999, the company changed its name to "About Inc." and the website name from "miningco.com" to "about.com".
 The company was acquired by Primedia (now Rent Group), in 2000 through a deal valued at US$690 million, whereby Primedia swapped 45.2 million shares for About, Inc.'s 18.1 million shares.
-At the time of the acquisition announcement, About Inc. was measured at US$133 million in cash and no debt (Sept.
-30, 2000), while the Media Metrix company tallied 21 million unique monthly visitors—making it the seventh-most-visited "network of sites" at the time—a network of over 700 topic sites, sorted into 36 areas and 50,000 subjects, and approximately 4,000 advertisers.
+At the time of the acquisition announcement, About Inc. was measured at US$133 million in cash and no debt (September 30, 2000), while the Media Metrix company tallied 21 million unique monthly visitors—making it the seventh-most-visited "network of sites" at the time—a network of over 700 topic sites, sorted into 36 areas and 50,000 subjects, and approximately 4,000 advertisers.
 Following the purchase, which was finalized in the first quarter of 2001, the combined company was called "Primedia" and Kurnit remained chief executive officer (CEO).